-Paper Торіс Description Paper 1: Understandi ng the Modern Period Study - America, 1840- 1895: Expansion and consolidation.
+Paper Торіс Description Paper 1: Understanding the Modern Period Study - America, 1840- 1895: Expansion and consolidation.
 This period study focuses on the development of America during a turbulent half century of change.
 It was a period of expansion and consolidation - the expansion to the west and consolidation of the United States as a nation.
-World (50% of GCSE, 2 hours, 84 marks) Wider World Depth Study- Conflict and Tension, 1894- 1918.
-This wider world depth study enables students to understand the complex and diverse interests of the Great Powers and other states.
+(50% of GCSE, 2Depth Study-GCSE, 2Conflict & Tension 1894 - 1918 This wider world depth study enables students to understand the complex and diverse interests of the Great Powers and other states.
 It focuses on the causes, nature and conclusion of the First World War and seeks to show how and why conflict occurred, and why it proved difficult to bring the war to a conclusion.
-Paper 2: Shaping the Nation (50% of Thematic Study - Britain, Health and the People c.1000 This thematic study will enable students to gain an understanding of how medicine and public health developed in Britain over a long period of time.
+Paper 2: Britai Shaping the the F Nation (50% of GCSE, 2 hours, 84 Br marks) Stu Thematic Study - Britain, Health and the People c.1000 This thematic study will enable students to gain an understanding of how medicine and public health developed in Britain over a long period of time.
 It considers the causes, scale, nature and consequences of short and long term developments, their impact on British society and how they were related to the key features and characteristics of the periods during which they took place.
-GCSE, 2 hours, 84 marks) British Depth Study: Norman England, c.1066- c.1100 This option allows students to study in depth the arrival of the Normans and the establishment of their rule.
+British Depth Study: Norman England 1066 - 1100 This option allows students to study in depth the arrival of the Normans and the establishment of their rule.
 The depth study will focus on major aspects of Norman rule, considered from economic, religious, political, social and cultural standpoints of this period and arising contemporary and historical controversies.

-At KS4, History pupils will be assessed formatively using a range of peer and self-assessment, as well as through marking and feedback in the form of clear targets and questioning by teachers to ensure consistent progression.
-Pupils will regularly complete exam questions in lesson and as homework.
+At KS4, History students will be assessed formatively using a range of peer and self-assessment, as well as through marking and feedback in the form of clear targets and questioning by teachers to ensure consistent progression.
+Students will regularly complete exam questions in lesson and as homework.